openvinotoolkit/training_extensions/web/GETTING_STARTED.md

 # Known issues and problems
 1. Both train and val parts should contain at least 60 images for proper work.
-2. Horizontal text detection model can not be fine-tuned on CPU.
+2. Horizontal text detection model can be fine-tuned on GPU only.